 When the UK was a European Union (EU) member you were able to take your dog or cat from the UK to the EU and back again without them having to go into quarantine, provided that certain conditions were met such as having a pet passport and getting them microchipped.

-From 1 January 2021, pet passports will no longer be valid.
+From 1 January 2021, pet passports are no longer valid.
 You can still take your pet to EU countries from England, Scotland and Wales but you must follow a different procedure.
 The EU has agreed to give Great Britain “part 2 listed status” which allows pets to travel within EU borders providing the owners obtain an animal health certificate (AHC).

 The AHC confirms that your pet is microchipped and vaccinated against rabies.
 You will a new AHC each time you travel with your pet and you must obtain it at least 10 days before you travel.
 The AHC is valid for a single trip into the EU including onward travel within the EU and re-entry to Great Britain up to four months after the date of issue.
 An AHC must be issued by an accredited veterinary practice (Official Vet).